 In addition to the item above, provide:

-- Describe the type of plating, such decorative chrome, hard chrome, chromic acid, or other.
+- Type of plating, such decorative chrome, hard chrome, chromic acid, or other.

 - Operating parameters: Note the capacity in total amps for an electroplating operation, or the capacity in total square foot per hour capacity for an anodizing operation.